FivEawE/AutoSplitterGTAVCS/README.md

 ## Installation

-* Download or clone from this repository.
+* Download or clone this repository.
-* Open PPSSPP first.
+* Open PPSSPP and load the game first (if not, the Auto Splitter will default to EU version).
 * Open LiveSplit, right-click the timer and choose **Edit Layout...**.
 * A new window will pop up, click on the **+** on the top left side.
 Navigate to **Control** and select **Scriptable Auto Splitter**.
 * A new item will show up in the list, called **Scriptable Auto Splitter**.
 Double-click it.